Sebastian Ridley-Thomas

 Sebastian Ridley-Thomas (born August 12, 1987) is an American politician who served in the California State Assembly.
 A Democrat, he represented the 54th Assembly District, which includes the Los Angeles County communities of Century City, Culver City, Westwood, Mar Vista, Palms, Baldwin Hills, Windsor Hills, Ladera Heights, View Park, Crenshaw, Leimert Park, Mid City, and West Los Angeles.

 He was elected to office on December 3, 2013 to fill the 54th Assembly District seat vacated by Holly Mitchell upon her election to the California State Senate.
 He resigned from office December 31, 2017.
 Prior to his election to the Assembly in 2014, he was an aide for former State Senator Curren Price.
 He is the son of longtime Los Angeles politician Mark Ridley-Thomas.

 Early life and education

-Ridley-Thomas is the son of Avis Ridley-Thomas and Mark Ridley-Thomas, a member of the Los Angeles City Council.
+Ridley-Thomas is the son of Avis Ridley-Thomas and Mark Ridley-Thomas, a former member of the Los Angeles City Council.
 He earned a Bachelor of Arts degree in Sociology from Morehouse College.